PathologyDataScience/BCSS/README.md

     |_ wsis : where whole-slide images will be saved
     |_ annotations : where JSON annotations will be saves for each slide
     |_ masks : where the ground truth masks to use for training and validation are saved
+    |_ images: where RGB images corresponding to masks are saved
     |_ logs : in case anythign goes wrong

 **Step 5: Run the auto-generated WSI script**